LowKey88/meta-glasses-gemini/README.md

 ```

 - `WHATSAPP_AUTH_TOKEN`: Create an app at [Meta for Developers](https://developers.facebook.com/) and retrieve the WhatsApp authentication token.
-- `WHATSAPP_PHONE_NUMBER`: The phone number associated with your WhatsApp API.
+- `WHATSAPP_PHONE_NUMBER`: The sender’s phone number associated with your WhatsApp API.
+This is the number from which the bot sends messages to your WhatsApp account.
+- `WHATSAPP_PHONE_ID`: The unique identifier associated with your WhatsApp Business phone number.
 - `WHATSAPP_WEBHOOK_VERIFICATION_TOKEN`: Set a verification token of your choice and use it in the Meta for Developers dashboard to verify the webhook.
 - `REDIS_DB_HOST`, `REDIS_DB_PORT`, `REDIS_DB_PASSWORD`: Credentials for your Redis database.
 This project uses Redis for managing data, including storing images for analysis.
 - `GEMINI_API_KEY`: Obtain this from the Google Gemini API for image analysis and AI capabilities.